 we have

 where $P(\alpha_{inp})$ describes the probability of occurance of the logical state $\alpha_{inp}$.
-So one can derive the form of Landauer's Principle as $\Delta Q \geq -\Delta H k_BT\, ln(2)$, where $\Delta Q$ describes the expectation value for the heat generation, and $\Delta H$ describes the change in the Shannon information.
-Now we will analyze the Landauer's Principle for the universe with decreasing entropy.
-For the entropy decreasing universe, we consider the same logical states as defined as in an entropy increasing universe.
+So one can derive the form of Landauer's Principle as $\Delta Q \geq -\Delta H k_BT\, \ln 2$, where $\Delta Q$ describes the expectation value for the heat generation, and $\Delta H$ describes the change in the Shannon information.
+Now we will analyze Landauer's Principle for the universe with decreasing entropy.
+For the entropy-decreasing universe, we consider the same logical states as defined in an entropy-increasing universe.
 We also continue with the same assumption for the dynamics of the system and for the interaction as in the case of the universe with increasing entropy.
 To incorporate the future boundary condition we consider that the environment is described by Gibbs's canonical state even after the operation and there exists no correlation between the system and the environment.
 The density matrix of the evolved system is described as $\rho_{It} = \sum_{\alpha_{inp},\beta_{out}} P(\beta_{out}|\alpha_{inp}) P(\alpha_{inp}) \, \rho_{\beta_{out}} \otimes \rho_{env}(T)$.
 Similar to the analysis done for the universe with increasing entropy, one can calculate and have

-where $H'_{env}$ is the Hamiltonian for the environment for the entropy decreasing universe.
-So the Landauer's Principle for this universe is $\Delta Q \leq -\Delta H k_BT\, ln(2)$.
-This is that is expected in the entropy decreasing universe.
+where $H'_{env}$ is the Hamiltonian for the environment for the entropy-decreasing universe.
+So Landauer's Principle for this universe is $\Delta Q \leq -\Delta H k_BT\, \ln 2$.
+This is what is expected in the entropy-decreasing universe.
 So the result of contradicting the notion of alignment of the thermodynamics and the computational arrow of time is valid.